 In April 2018, the National Head Start Association convened a working group of Head Start and Early Head Start program leaders from around the country to discuss existing models, best practices, outcomes data, and resource requirements for these models.
 A special thanks to the Head Start practitioners and experts from across the country who not only are committed to doing this critical work in their local communities every day, but who also contributed their time to informing the policy white paper.

 Examples of successful interventions and partnerships led by Head Start exist in communities across the country.
 Head Start grantees, particularly those in regions severely impacted by opioids, need training and programming support to identify signs of home substance misuse, respond to children exhibiting increased developmental and behavioral challenges, and increase skills to intervene with families and children grappling with the many dimensions and tragedies of opioid addiction.

 With targeted funding, Head Start can help reduce the societal costs of substance misuse by supporting the healthy development of drug-exposed children, helping these children “catch-up” to their peers while providing interventions for parents and families.

-The National Head Start Association’s policy white paper recommends that federal lawmakers create a $200 million grant program to increase Head Start’s capacity to make a meaningful difference in the lives of thousands of opioid-affected young children.
+The National Head Start Association’s policy white paper recommends that federal lawmakers create a grant program to increase Head Start’s capacity to make a meaningful difference in the lives of thousands of opioid-affected young children.
 Specifically, Congress should appropriate dedicated funding to the HHS Office of Head Start that can be used for the following purposes: